osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 ## EDA Part 4: Highlight specific materials linked to poor quality.

-This part is the one with total dfq/dtm by vendor and material type.
+Since we are now able to make targeted improvements using the ranking of suppliers through supplier scores, we now need to find out the things suppliers need to improve on, in this case the materials that are linked to poor performance.
+Thus, we query for the total defect/downtime grouped by supplier and material type.

 ```sql
 SELECT